When I heard about growing seedless Watermelon from seeds, I could not comprehend what it meant.

 Before filling the germination tray with potting mix, sterilize them properly.

-- If the surrounding and soil temperature is less than 75°F, place a heating pad below the tray to make a minimum soil temperature of 75°F.
+• If the surrounding and soil temperature is less than 75°F, place a heating mat below the tray to make a minimum soil temperature of 75°F.

-- Make a hole by poking your finger or chopstick in almost 2 to 4-inch depth soil.
+• Make a 2-4 inch deep hole by poking your finger or chopstick.

-- Afterward, you can prepare a mini greenhouse using clear plastic to maintain ideal humidity and soil.
+• Afterward, you can prepare a mini greenhouse using a clear plastic to maintain ideal humidity and soil.

 Voila!
 Within two or four weeks, you will be able to see brand-new seedlings shooting from the seeds of seedless Watermelons.